-If you're upgrading your outdoor space in Miami, one of the first questions you'll face is: should I install a pergola or a patio cover?
+If you're upgrading your outdoor space in Miami, one of the first questions you'll face is: pergola vs. patio cover — which should I install?
 Both are excellent options for South Florida homeowners — but they serve different purposes, offer different aesthetics, and come with different price points.
 Choosing the right one depends on how you plan to use your outdoor space, your home's architecture, and your priorities for shade, weather protection, and style.

-In this guide, we break down everything you need to know about pergolas vs. patio covers so you can make a confident, informed decision for your Miami home.
+In this 2026 guide, we break down everything you need to know about pergolas vs. patio covers so you can make a confident, informed decision for your Miami home.
+For a deeper look at solid covers specifically, see our aluminum patio cover vs. pergola comparison.

 A pergola is an open outdoor structure featuring a series of vertical posts or columns that support a roof of beams and rafters.
 The roof is open — either with a lattice pattern, spaced louvers, or completely open to the sky — which allows filtered sunlight and airflow to pass through.

-In South Florida, aluminum pergolas are by far the most popular material choice.
+In South Florida, our custom aluminum pergolas and patio covers are by far the most popular material choice.
 Aluminum is lightweight, rust-resistant, and engineered to withstand the intense UV exposure, salt air, and high humidity that would quickly degrade wood alternatives.
 Modern aluminum pergolas come in a wide range of styles and powder-coat colors, and can be fitted with accessories like integrated LED lighting, ceiling fans, retractable privacy screens, and motorized louvered roofs.

 A patio cover (also called a solid roof patio cover or insulated aluminum patio cover) is a more enclosed structure with a solid or insulated roof panel that attaches directly to your home's exterior wall or stands independently over your patio.
 Unlike a pergola, a patio cover provides full protection from the sun and rain.